nollstead/Green-Bean/examples/ADC/ADC.md

  Since Timer2 has a 32-bit autoreload register it can hold a big value, we'll use that and make our calculation a bit easier and set the prescaler to 0.
 Substituting 0.2 seconds for $T_{out}, 0 for PSC and 170MHz for $F_{clk}$ we can rearrange the equation and solve for ARR to get 42,500,000

-- In STM32CubeIDE open your .ioc file, go to the Timers section and select TIM2
+- In STM32CubeIDE open your .ioc file, go to the Timers category and select TIM2
 - In the Mode section
   - Set Clock Source to Internal Clock